Fourth Children: Cultural references

 Kaji tells Misato that the Marduk Institute is a fictitious corporation behind which Nerv hides.
 The institute's name refers to the Babylonian deity Marduk, known by dozens of epithets; Neon Genesis Evangelions Marduk Institute analogously consists of dozens of fictitious enterprises.
+According to Dokan magazine, the name Marduk also refers to the alien race of the same name present in the Macross II series.
 In the final scene Eva-03 is carried, crucified, in the air.
-The cross is a recurring motif in the series; according to an Evangelion program book, it has the double meaning of bloody death and self-sacrifice but it is unclear which meaning the series uses.
-In an interview Kazuya Tsurumaki stated that Christian symbols were used for artistic reasons by the staff because they were considered "cool" to its Japanese audience and to distinguish Neon Genesis Evangelion from other mecha anime.
+The cross is a recurring motif in the series; according to an Evangelion program book, it has the double meaning of bloody death and self-sacrifice, but it is unclear which meaning the series uses.
+Evangelion assistant director Kazuya Tsurumaki stated in an interview that Christian symbols were used for aesthetic reasons by the staff because they were considered "cool" to its Japanese audience and to distinguish Neon Genesis Evangelion from other mecha anime.

 The episode has a scene with Rei in the Dummy Plug Implant, which is formed by a test tube-like implant and brain-like tubes.
-There is a magic square on the floor, and the letters A, C, G and T – corresponding to the four nucleotide bases – are visible in the room.
+There is a magic square on the floor, and the letters A, C, G, and T – corresponding to the four nucleotide bases – are visible in the room.
 The magic square, from The Psychological Attitude of Early Buddhist Philosophy by Anagarika Govinda, represents the structure and development of human consciousness.
 It has an outer rim and four stars, which writers Víctor Sellés de Lucas and Manuel Hernández-Pérez compared with The Lesser Key of Solomon.
 According to academic Tomoko Sakamoto and series staff, the device backs up Rei's memory.
 The Evangelion Glossary (エヴァンゲリオン用語事典, Evangerion Yougo Jiten) by Yahata Shoten also linked the Dummy System to Karl H. Pribram's holonomic brain theory, according to which memory is not limited to a specific part of the brain.

 Ritsuko names the Super-Solenoid engine, also known as the S^{2} engine, in "Fourth Children".
-Evangelion Chronicle magazine compared the engine to a perpetual motion machine such as the Archimedean spiral – believed to be incompatible with the laws of thermodynamics – and to the anthropic principle, according to which there is hidden energy in genes which has advanced life.
-Acquired through the Angel Shamshel, it gives powers to the Angels and can be linked to the Biblical fruit of life and tree of life.
-In a statement for the liner notes of "Fourth Children", Evangelion assistant director Kazuya Tsurumaki linked the anthropic principle to Lyall Watson's hundredth monkey phenomenon, a hypothetical scenario according to which consciousness can alter reality and something that was previously nonexistent can become real the moment it is thought real.
+Evangelion Chronicle magazine compared the engine to a perpetual motion machine, such as the Archimedean spiral – believed to be incompatible with the laws of thermodynamics – and to the anthropic principle, according to which there is hidden energy in genes that has advanced life.
+Acquired through the Angel Shamshel, it gives powers to the Angels and can be linked to the Biblical fruit of life and the tree of life.
+In a statement for the liner notes of "Fourth Children", Kazuya Tsurumaki linked the anthropic principle to Lyall Watson's hundredth monkey phenomenon, a hypothetical scenario according to which consciousness can alter reality, and something that was previously nonexistent can become real the moment it is thought real.
 According to Tsurumaki, quantum physics could also be related to the hundredth monkey phenomenon, which is not to be understood as a rigidly fixed number, and even a single person can modify reality, making their dreams become true.